Alejogb1/search-tool/tasks.md

 ### Phase 2: Core Processing & Intelligence Layer

 - [ ] **2.1: Keyword Expansion & Enrichment**
-    - [ ] Integrate the Google Ads API client to expand the seed keyword list.
+    - [X] Integrate the Google Ads API client to expand the seed keyword list.
-    - [ ] Fetch key metrics (avg. monthly searches, competition, CPC) for each keyword.
+    - [X] Fetch key metrics (avg. monthly searches, competition, CPC) for each keyword.
-    - [ ] Implement logic to bulk-save the expanded keywords and their metrics to the database.
+    - [Doing] Implement logic to bulk-save the expanded keywords and their metrics to the database.

 - [ ] **2.2: NLP-driven Keyword Clustering**
     - [ ] Integrate a sentence-embedding model to generate vectors for each keyword.